The Master (Doctor Who): Handheld weaponry

 The Master's weapon of choice in the original show's run was the "tissue compression eliminator," which shrinks its target to doll-like proportions, killing them in the process.
 Its appearance is similar to that of the Doctor's tool, the sonic screwdriver.

 Despite his own fondness for the weapon, Russell T Davies decided against bringing it back for the Master's reappearance in "The Sound of Drums" because the Master had too many new "tricks" to use against the Doctor.

-In some audio dramas, the Master has used a staser pistol rather than the tissue compression eliminator.

 During the course of "The Sound of Drums," the Master unveils a new handheld weapon: a laser screwdriver.
 The device functions as a powerful laser weapon, capable of killing with a single shot.
 It also carries the ability to age victims rapidly using a miniaturised version of the genetic manipulator developed by Professor Lazarus ("The Lazarus Experiment").
 The screwdriver is biometrically secured so that only the Master can use it.
 In "The Doctor Falls," the Master uses a laser screwdriver again to battle the Cybermen.
 After being stabbed by Missy, the Master shoots her with the laser screwdriver at "full blast," which he said would prevent her regeneration and kill her permanently.

 In "Dark Water"/"Death in Heaven," Missy uses a small hand-held device, about the size of a large mobile phone, which allows her to control her technology and scan her surroundings remotely.
 It also contains a weapon that she uses to disintegrate Dr. Chang, Osgood, and Seb.
 In "The Magician's Apprentice," Missy uses a newer, upgraded version of this device which appears to be more powerful.
 It allowed her to control airborne planes after she had frozen them in time and simultaneously disintegrate several UNIT guards.